 This Passover apple cake from renowned cookbook author Arthur Schwartz has magical properties.
-You see, if any of it remains uneaten, and is stored away properly, by morning you’ll find that the sugary topping you sprinkled atop the cake has become a caramel-like topping.
+You see, whatever leftovers you can’t polish off the first day and carefully stash for tomorrow will have morphed from a sugary topping into an indulgently gooey, caramel-like topping.
 This may be the first time that we’re actively excited not to eat a whole, freshly-baked cake in one sitting.
 Cake that not only improves but evolves?
 That’s the kind of magic we like.
 So enticing we find ourselves making it all year long and not just at Passover.
 Talk about a godsend.
 This recipe has been updated.
 Originally published March 29, 2010.–Renee Schettler Rossi

 Passover Apple Cake Recipe

 - Quick Glance

 - 1 H, 40 M

 - Serves 9 to 12

 - For the topping

 - 1/2 cup (57 grams) coarsely chopped walnuts or pecans